West Lafayette Community School Corporation

-West Lafayette Community School Corporation is a top rated, public school district located in West Lafayette, Indiana.
-It has 2,316 students in grades K-12 with a student-teacher ratio of 16 to 1.
+West Lafayette Community School Corporation is a school district located in West Lafayette, Indiana.
+It has 2,343 students in grades K–12 with a student-teacher ratio of 14 to 1 as of the 2023–2024 school year.
 According to state test scores, 72% of students are at least proficient in math and 72% in reading.

+It covers central portions, but not all of, West Lafayette.

-The West Lafayette Community School Corporation administers the following schools in West Lafayette, Indiana, United States:
+The school district administers the following schools in West Lafayette, Indiana, United States: